0.x Introduction

 I call a strategy the calculation (or manipulation) of power relationships that becomes possible as soon as a subject with will and power (a business, an army, a city, a scientific institution) can be isolated … as the base from which relations with an exteriority composed of targets or threats (customers or competitors, enemies, the country surrounding the city, objectives and objects of research, etc. ) can be managed.36

 The Strategy "was military before it became 'scientific'" 37, sharing an origin with the Black Box and allowing them to combine particularly effectively.
 The Black Box can be seen as affording the isolation mentioned by De Certeau as a prerequisite for the calculation and manipulation of Strategy, the exteriority, or targets, in this case are the users of the devices and systems.
-The Black Box is, therefore, granted the following three effects and advantages offered by the Strategy:
+The Black Box is, therefore, granted the following effects and advantages offered by the Strategy:

 Firstly, in effecting the "triumph of place over time"38 the place which a "subject" is able to delimit for itself allows it to "capitalize acquired advantages, to prepare future expansions" 39.
 The Strategy, for De Certeau is very much spatial and this can be seen in the Black Box's capability for information collection, harvesting, for example, data the user inputs through a Graphical User Interface over time, in one place.
 Collating the occasional, temporal, interactions the user has with the device to a store of information such as a database is the Strategy's "combinatory organization of the movements specific to units" 40, a way of storing the actions of the user, readying them en masse for measurement, and analysis.

 Secondly, Strategies allow the "mastery of places through sight" 41, they have the advantage, given by their establishment of place, of being able to "predict, to run ahead of time by reading a space" 42.
 Many of the advantages of the example Black Boxes relate to this sight.
 For example, many of the external assets and scripts loaded in by web pages are used to observe and track users, either looking at their behaviour within the page, or their interests across the web for the purposes of targeted advertising, and the interdicted surveillance devices clearly make use of this sight.
-For this, he Black Box identifies its users, employing its Strategic "eye" to "transform foreign forces into objects that can be observed and measured"43, its aim is the quantification of previous and current actions in order to predict and shape the future moves of its users.
+For this, the Black Box identifies its users, employing its Strategic "eye" to "transform foreign forces into objects that can be observed and measured"43, its aim is the quantification of previous and current actions in order to predict and shape the future moves of its users.
 The Very Large Black Box in particular capitalises on its infrastructural, spatial gains, using them to envelop users within its boundaries, ensuring that every use of its gained space is clear within its view.

 Taken together, the advantages the spatial triumph give the Black Box to collect and store information, coupled with the increasing ability, through "sight", to identify, observe and measure users, provide a platform on which it can build a store of knowledge.
 The collection of an unprecedented amount of information pertaining to the activities of its users allows the third effect of Strategy, the "power of knowledge"44.
 This collection and analysis of information is often discussed under the term "Big Data", referring to the increase in scale of data collection and analysis made possible by information technologies.
 Much has been written about its possibilities, including the suggestion that its scale would make possible the "End of Theory" 45, a powerful re-working of existing modes of knowledge that would require the Strategic benefits of the Black Box.
 If effected, a reframing of knowledge in this way, replacing the current use of scientific models which Anderson sees as "crude approximations of the truth"46, with a new, algorithmically uncovered 'truth' through the mining of massive data resources, the creation of knowledge would only be possible for the Black Box.
 An ability to "throw the numbers into the biggest computing clusters the world has ever seen and let statistical algorithms find patterns where science cannot"47, requires the availability of place, in order to create these computing clusters, for example; mastery over time, in order to run the statistical analysis; and the collection abilities given by its sight, in order to obtain a large enough collection of data points to allow the algorithms to pull out significant patterns.
 It is these patterns, inaccessible to those without these foundational powers, which allow the Black Box not merely to observe, but to come into possession of the knowledge necessary to begin to act and exert control over the behaviours of those external to it.